 As for any form of transaction, in a technology transfer process, the parties involved are informationally asymmetric.
-The new SME policy at ONERA has highlighted other forms of asymmetries characterizing the technology transfer and partnership research between a public research organization and an SME in France: technological capacity asymmetries, institutional 1 time scaling asymmetries and those related to the financial risk.
+The new SME policy at ONERA has in addition given serious consideration to other forms of asymmetries characterizing the technology transfer and partnership research between a public research organization and an SME in France: technological capacity asymmetries, institutional asymmetries and those of financial risk.

-The collaborative tools deployed at ONERA within the framework of its new development policy, the shared risk development contract, the ONERA-SME Charter and the Spin-off Charter are mechanisms designed and implemented to ensure the reduction of the information asymmetries and compensation for other asymmetries between ONERA and its partners.
-The Common Technological Maturation Laboratory and the use of the
+The collaborative tools deployed at ONERA within the framework of its new development policy, the shared risk development contract, the ONERA-SME Charter and the Spin-off Charter are mechanisms designed implemented to ensure the reduction of the information asymmetries and compensation for other asymmetries between ONERA and its Technological partners.
+The Common Maturation Laboratory is another proposal for a collaborative tool similar to those already in place.